dolthub/docs/content/reference/sql/benchmarks/latency.md

 SQL Server for the most recent release of Dolt in the [new storage format](https://www.dolthub.com/blog/2022-08-12-new-format-migraiton/).
 This is not updated automatically with each release yet.
-To get this performance, craete your database with `dolt init --new-format`.
+To get this performance, create your database with `dolt init --new-format`.

 |       Read Tests        | MySQL |  Dolt  | Multiple |
 |------------------------ |-------|--------|----------|